hassrm08/Ryan_Portfolio/README.md

 The results suggest that the S-test has a higher reliability based on the results of the Gage comparison.

 In this case, it is recommended that Concora be phased out as the primary means of measuring machine direction paper strength and the S-test should take its place.

 ![](images/Gage%20Report.gif)

 The visual above shows the relationship between various testers, and tests, and a summary of how reproducible and how repeatable the tests are compared with one another.

+# Writing Samples

+Writing samples will be added soon.